Breastfeeding

 • Group Prenatal Classes: Ask if your family health team or local hospital offers group prenatal classes.
 Midwives Grey Bruce partners with M’Wikwedong Native Cultural Resource Centre in Owen Sound to offer group prenatal education.
 If you live in or around Owen Sound, contact M’Wikwedong at 519-371-1147 or 1-866-202-2068 to see when the next prenatal classes are scheduled.
 Hanover Family Health Team offers a free prenatal program to the public, which includes a breastfeeding component.
 Call the Hanover Family Health Team reception at 519-506-4348 or 1-855-677-4348.
 Located at Hanover and District Hospital, 90 7th Ave on the 2nd floor.

 • La Leche League Canada Groups: Helps mothers to breastfeed through support from other mothers and education.
 Grey Bruce has excellent active groups in our area and many local leaders are available over the phone, in the evenings and on weekends.
 Our local groups are best contacted by email.
-Groups are active in Owen Sound and Kincardine.
-Hanover LLL leaders are available for individual support, but there are no group meetings at this time.
+Groups are active in Owen Sound.
+LLL leaders are available for individual support, but there are no group meetings at this time.
 You can also visit La Leche League Canada at www.lllc.ca or call 1-800-665-4324.

 • Breastfeeding Buddy Program: Mothers helping other mothers.
 Moms and moms to be can be matched with an experienced breastfeeding peer support volunteer prenatally or after baby arrives, for up-to-date breastfeeding information, encouragement and texting, telephone, email or in-person support.
 Contact Mary Lynn Houston-Leask from M’Wikwedong Native Cultural Resource Centre at 519-377-4931.